Introduction: key performance indicators for directories

 - Emerging competitors: New directories or platforms gaining traction in your space.

-Create a competitor matrix that maps competitors based on factors like geographic coverage, business categories, user base size, and business model.
-This helps prioritize which competitors to reference point against most closely.
+Build a competitor matrix that maps competitors by geographic coverage, business categories, user base size, and business model.
+This helps you decide which competitors to measure against most closely.

 Once you’ve identified key competitors, gather data through these methods: